boxingbeetle/softfab/README.md

 Contributing
 ------------

 SoftFab requires Python 3.6 or later.

-If you want to modify SoftFab, start by cloning the Git repository:
+It also needs [Graphviz](http://graphviz.org/) to layout execution graphs.
+The development environment is managed by [Poetry](https://poetry.eustace.io/), which requires `curl`, `pip` and `venv` to be installed.

+If you are using Debian are a Linux distribution derived from Debian such as Ubuntu, you need to install the packages `python3`, `python3-venv`, `python3-pip`, `python-pip`, `curl` and `graphviz`.

+When you have the required packages installed, you can fetch the SoftFab source code from its Git repository:

     $ git clone https://github.com/boxingbeetle/softfab.git

-SoftFab uses the [Poetry build system](https://poetry.eustace.io/) for managing its development environment.
+SoftFab uses Poetry to manage its development environment.
 Using the [recommended installation procedure](https://github.com/sdispater/poetry#installation) instead of pip helps separate Poetry's dependencies from those of the software it manages, like SoftFab.

 Create a virtual environment managed by Poetry:

+    $ cd softfab
     $ poetry env use python3

 Start a shell in this virtual environment: